 This page describes the CMC® triennial recertification process and how to reinstate an expired CMC® Certificate.
 CMCs recertify every third year by June 30th.
-Beginning in 2023, we are going paperless!
-The CMC Recertification form/process will be online only.
+The CMC Recertification form/process is online only.

 1. All CMC’s that choose not to complete the recertification process, will be downgraded from an IMC USA Certified Member to a Professional Member on July 1 and, as you agreed when you were certified, that you shall remove all CMC and Certified Management Consultant references and uses from your website, social media, business cards and letterhead, marketing materials and anywhere else referenced to comply with the Registered Trademark Act.